 As a diplomatic link between its 55 member states, the African Union has actively facilitated cooperation and unity among African nations.
 Since its inception, the African Union has played an integral role in the continent’s local affairs, ranging from minimising conflicts and resolving post-election violence to forcing military coup-makers to hand back power to civilian regimes.
 At present, this committee serves as a forum for discussion, reconvening semi-annually to discuss relevant controversies and conflicts that plague the continent.

-The African Union (AU) is an intermediate committee that offers an experience for all delegates with interest.
+AU is an intermediate committee that offers an experience for all delegates with interest.

 Emma-Jane is delighted to serve as the Director of the African Union for the 2020 iteration of CAIMUN.
 Currently a sophomore at York House, Emma has been captivated by Model UN and debate since 2016.
 Emma-Jane likes to challenge set ideas and opinions, engage with different people, and see the world from many perspectives.
 Above all, Emma constantly loves to question her own opinions, be flexible, and learn something new from others.
 Emma-Jane encourages delegates to engage in successful and respectful discourse at CAIMUN 2020.
 Outside of MUN Emma loves to play field hockey and spend time by the beach, no matter the season.
 Emma looks forward to meeting you all; please feel free to contact her if any questions arise.